fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 ![Screenshot of vscode ESlint plugin showing errors](../../images/3/54a.png)

-<i>Note: After installing the VSCode ESLint plugin, you may have to go to the <code>settings.json</code> file and ensure that the <code>eslint.validate</code> array has the value <code>"javascript"</code> inside it for it to actively start tracking your javascript files for errors</i>
+**NB:** After installing the VSCode ESLint plugin, you may have to go to the <code>settings.json</code> file and ensure that the <code>eslint.validate</code> array has the value <code>"javascript"</code> inside it for it to actively start tracking your javascript files for errors.

 This makes errors easy to spot and fix right away.